 Electrical devices need power.
 But how can it be generated when there isn't an electricity source nearby?
 Jürgen Zinecker has developed a mobile power pack: Arvey A1 supplies and stores electricity on the go – with the power of the sun.

-A visit to the winner of the KfW Entrepreneurs' Award 2017 for the state of Thuringia: Arvey goes mobile with electricity from renewable energy sources (KfW Group/n-tv).
+Video: A visit to Jürgen Zinecker, who invented the mobile socket Arvey (KfW Group/n-tv).
 This video is only available in German.

 Jürgen Zinecker parks his car at the edge of a dirt road.
 Farmland and blue sky stretch into the distance as far as the eye can see.
 He looks around: "We always have electricity at home, but out here, we're out of luck."

 Then he takes Arvey out of the boot.
 Made of steel and aluminium, it is the size of two shoe boxes, weighs 11 kg and is equipped with a handle that makes it easy to carry.
 It comes with a plastic panel with solar cells that is reminiscent of a yoga mat.
 The panel attaches magnetically to the roof of the car and can generate 50 watts from the sun's rays.
 A cable connects the panel to Arvey.
 Mr Zinecker invented Arvey to have electricity outside.